koder-ua/prest/README.md

 easy_rest documentation
 =======================

-Writting python API for REST service is a quite boring task. easy_rest is intended to do all monkeywork for you.
+Writing python API for REST service is a quite boring task. easy_rest is intended to do all monkey work for you.
 Take a look at example:

 ```python